 “It’s not a fish at all!”
 Ken had broken the silence, but his eyes were still locked onto the creature.
 “It’s a tadpole, isn’t it?”

-Professor Yano shook his head slowly, his eyes shifting to maintain contact with the body he still held.
+Professor Yano shook his head slowly, his eyes shifting to maintain contact with the moist corpse.
 “It’s much too big to be a tadpole, Ken.
 Besides, tadpoles don’t live in the ocean.”
 Ken finally looked away, lowering his head slightly.
 “Oh yeah, that’s right.”

 The professor then broke his gaze away from the creature, turning to Gohei, who stood to his left across the desk.
 “Where in the bay did you catch this?”

 The old man spoke up at last.
 “Down by the point, my usual prime spot for shrimp fishing.”
 A look of intensity came over his eyes as he continued.
 “But I didn’t catch a single shrimp today…”

 As Gohei trailed off, he turned his head to look upon the shelves that hung on the wall behind him.
 On these shelves rested dozens of glass jars, and in them floated the preserved corpses of the old man’s previous catches.
 The fish in the jars bore a sickening variety of mutations; some were missing fins, or tails, or eyes, while others featured distended or swollen heads, mouths, or bodies.
 Many had strange growths creeping across their flesh, and others were so heavily deformed that they were barely recognizable as fish.

 The old man turned away from the grisly collection to face the professor.
 “If the fishing keeps getting worse every day, Suruga Bay is finished.”